A stratification of moduli of arbitrarily singular curves: Introduction

 \section{Introduction}

-One of the most useful features of the moduli space of stable pointed curves $\Moduli_{g,n}$ is its stratification into curves of fixed topological type indexed by dual graphs $\Gamma$.
-Dual graphs and the associated stratification have played an essential role in the subject since the first papers on stable curves\cite{deligne_mumford,knudsen_projectivity_II}, appearing in the Picard group of $\Moduli_{g,n}$\cite{arbarello_cornalba_pic}, its Chow ring\cite{keel_intersection_theory_m0n}, connections to tropical geometry\cite{chan_tropical_intro}, and alternate compactifications of $\moduli_{g,n}$\cite{smyth_zstable}.
+One of the most useful features of the moduli stack of stable pointed curves $\Moduli_{g,n}$ is its stratification into curves of fixed topological type indexed by dual graphs.
+Dual graphs and the associated stratification have played an essential role in the study of moduli stacks of algebraic curves since the first papers on stable curves \cite{deligne_mumford,knudsen_projectivity_II}, appearing for example in the Picard group of $\Moduli_{g,n}$ \cite{arbarello_cornalba_pic}, its Chow ring \cite{keel_intersection_theory_m0n}, connections to tropical geometry \cite{chan_tropical_intro, ccuw}, and alternate compactifications of $\moduli_{g,n}$ \cite{smyth_zstable}.

 The purpose of this paper is to construct a similar stratification for moduli of connected, reduced pointed curves with arbitrary isolated singularities.
-Our strata $\EE_\Gamma$ are indexed by ``combinatorial types" $\Gamma$ generalizing dual graphs.
+Our strata $\EE_\Gamma$ are indexed by ``combinatorial types'' $\Gamma$ generalizing dual graphs.
 These are bipartite graphs encoding the combinatorial data of which singularities meet which components, as well as other discrete invariants which we describe more precisely below.